leesavage09/notinstagram/README.md

 }
 ```

-### Seed data
+## Seed data

 `seeds.rb` is used to create seed data for testing.
-The production version of notinstagram is also initalised with seed data.
+The production version of notinstagram is initalised with this seed data.

 The [randomuser.me](https://randomuser.me) API is used to create user accounts with avatar images